 "The approach that we took here was very much machine learning, deep learning statistical analysis," said Smith.
 The AI was trained on a series of inputs (horror movies) to learn to recognize features.
 Watson could then label emotions that were present in a scene, without human intervention.

-"For example, 'joy' can be considered high arousal and high valence, 'sad' is low arousal and low valence, 'fear' his high arousal and low valence," Smith elaborated in a follow-up email.
+The AI can successfully tell what's in a scene because emotions can be quantified in two dimensions: arousal and valence.
+Each emotion falls on a Cartesian plane where valence is measured as negative or positive.
+The second axis, arousal, is the level of agitation: Is the emotion soothing or exciting?"For example, 'joy' can be considered high arousal and high valence, 'sad' is low arousal and low valence, 'fear' his high arousal and low valence," Smith elaborated in a follow-up email.
 "When applied to a new movie, the computer sees patterns in this arousal vs. valence space along with the extracted visual object and place categories, which allows it to pick the statistically dominant scenes."